Can you get a mortgage if you’re self-employed?

 What your regular outgoings are

-Mortgage lenders have to be able to prove they’ve lent responsibly, so they look closely at how much people can realistically afford to pay each month.
-Lenders want an idea of your personal and living expenses, which is why – even though some of this information can feel a little intrusive – you should be prepared to show any or all of these payments: - Evidence of credit card repayments - Evidence of any maintenance payments - Insurance contracts (buildings, contents, life, etc) - Any other loans or credit agreements - Household bills (water, gas, electricity, phone, broadband, etc) - Estimates of general living costs (spending on clothes, groceries, childcare, going out, holidays, etc)
+Mortgage lenders have to be able to prove they’ve lent responsibly, so they’ll look closely at how much you can realistically afford to pay each month.
+Lenders want an idea of your personal and living expenses, so you should be prepared to show them things like:

 How secure your income is

 Lenders will want to stress-test your finances to check they’re future-proof.
-They do this to minimise the risk of you defaulting on your mortgage payments (like when they ask you about your regular spending).
-The lender needs to know you’ll still be able to afford your mortgage payments if interest rates suddenly shoot up or your situation changes – like if you take time off work to have a child or you’re forced into a career break.
+They’ll want to know you’ll still be able to afford your mortgage payments if interest rates rise or your situation changes – like if you take time off work to have a child or you’re forced into a career break.

 Still in your first year of trading?